t73fde/gopikchr/README.md

 * Refactor code to remove warning of shadowed variable `iSlot` in `pik_txt_vertical_layout()`
 * Update `go.mod` to Go 1.19
 * Cleanup Go code in pikchr.y to conform a little bit more to gofmt
+* Allow to set SVGs width, height and initial font-scale externally.
+  This allows to use diagrams in a HTML context with more relative scales.

 In the future, I will try to follow drh's updates to `pikchr.y`.